Braviken Paper Mill

 Braviken Paper Mill (or simply Braviken) is a paper mill located outside Bråviken, Norrköping, in Sweden.
-It is owned by Holmen Paper, which in turn is a subsidiary of Holmen.
+It is owned by Holmen Board and Paper and part of Holmen Group.

 Since the name is derived from the location, Bråviken, and since the name of the paper mill was to be internationally read and spoken, the ring diacritic above the a was dropped.

-The current mill manager is Fredrik Hålgersson.

 Introduction

 Braviken mainly produces magazine, book and newsprint paper, both white and colored.

 Three paper machines are located at the mill: